DevExpress-Examples/diagram-how-to-integrate-the-widget-into-blazor-applications/Readme.md

 ### Render the Blazor component

-Use the wrapper as a regular Blazor component.
+Use the wrapper as a standard Blazor component.
 The following code adds a `DevExtremeDiagram` wrapper to the page and binds it to data:

 ```razor
 <DevExtremeDiagram DataSource="DataSource" />